 Modern passenger vehicles can be as sleek, sophisticated and luxurious as some high-end vehicles while still being as practical as ever.
 Families and large groups can comfortably sit 7 or 8 with a third row without sacrificing interior or exterior style, performance or having the latest and most advanced features available.

-Below is a list of all the best minivans, SUVs and crossovers (that seat at least 7) that this year had to offer.
-While 2012 models are the focus of the article below the table, the details in the table below are for the newest versions.
-There are 45 different 7 passenger vehicles offered by Chevrolet, Toyota, Ford other manufacturers, so we have collected all of the most important information to help you compare them.
+Below is a list of all the best minivans, SUVs and crossovers (that seat at least 7) that 2015 had to offer.
+Awards for each category of the 2015 models will be published below the table soon.
+There are 46 different 7 passenger vehicles offered by Chevrolet, Toyota, Ford other manufacturers, so we have collected all of the most important information to help you compare them.
 You can sort by price, interior size, head, leg and shoulder room in the 3rd row, fuel efficiency, the number of passengers, whether the seating comes standard or optional and an aggregate rating based on automotive critics’ reviews.
-Learn how we calculate ratings.

 Here are a few tips to help you get the most out of this tool: